ULHPC/tutorials/parallel/basics/README.md

 * Use `-c <N>` (or `--cpus-per-task <N>`) to set the number of OpenMP threads you wish to use.
 * (again) **The number of threads should not exceed the number of cores on a compute node.**

-Thus a minimal launcher would typically look like that -- see also [our default Slurm launchers](https://github.com/ULHPC/launcher-scripts/blob/devel/slurm/launcher.default.sh).
+Thus a minimal Slurm launcher would typically look like that -- see also [our default Slurm launchers](https://github.com/ULHPC/launcher-scripts/blob/devel/slurm/launcher.default.sh).

 ```bash
 #!/bin/bash -l